Michael Ashcroft: Education

 Anglia Ruskin University's Lord Ashcroft Building, opened in 2003 in Chelmsford by HRH Prince Edward, Earl of Wessex.
 It houses the Faculty of Business and Law.

 Ashcroft was the Chancellor of Anglia Ruskin University from November 2001 to January 2021.
 He donated £5 million in 1999 for the university's business school at Chelmsford, formerly called Lord Ashcroft International Business School, and another £5 million gift in 2009 to create a new business school building in Cambridge.
 Lord Ashcroft Building in Chelmsford was inaugurated in 2003 and Lord Ashcroft Building in Cambridge was opened in 2011.
-Both business school buildings carry his name.
-However, the business school was renamed to Faculty of Business and Law at Anglia Ruskin University.

 He is the sponsor of Ashcroft Technology Academy in Wandsworth, a state secondary school within the English academy programme.

 He became the main backer, along with Stephan Shakespeare (CEO and co-Founder of YouGov) of Flooved, an education technology startup.

 He has provided a copy of Britain's Treasure Islands to every secondary school in the UK and its overseas territories.

 Ashcroft is also an Ambassador for the education and veterans charity SkillForce which, under Chief Executive Ben Slade devised and developed the Prince William Award.

 Jacob's Ladder on Saint Helena Island

-Ashcroft funded the 2022 restoration of Jacob's Ladder (Saint Helena).
-The "ladder" is a 699 step concrete staircase built into the side of a mountainous valley.
-It is located on Saint Helena Island in the South Atlantic Ocean.
-A plaque honoring Ashcroft's donation notes it was done in his father's memory and that his father carried him up the entire staircase when Michael was a child.
+Ashcroft funded the 2022 restoration of Jacob's Ladder, a 699-step concrete staircase built into the side of a mountainous valley on Saint Helena Island in the South Atlantic Ocean.
+A plaque honoring Ashcroft's donation notes it was done in the memory of his father, who had carried him up the entire staircase when Michael was a child.